roeroeroeroe/selfbot/README.md

   "responsePartsSeparator": " · ",       // separator for parts of command output
   "againstTOS": "message goes against twitch TOS", // message shown if content triggered internal banphrase "hastebinInstance": "https://paste.ivr.fi", // base URL of the hastebin server (POST to /documents, GET from /{key}, /raw/{key})
+  "maxPasteLength": 1500000,             // 0 for unlimited
   "rateLimits": "regular",               // "regular" | "verified" - https://dev.twitch.tv/docs/chat/#verified-bots
-  "authedTmiClientConnectionsPoolSize": 10, // create N authenticated tmi connections (irc transport only) "maxHermesConnections": 10,            // maximum amount of WS hermes connections to create "maxHermesTopicsPerConnection": 50,    // maximum amount of topics a single connection can be subscribed to "messagesBatchInsertIntervalMs": 2500, // how often to flush queued messages "maxMessagesBatchInsertSize": 500,     // max number of messages to flush per batch "bot": {
+  "authedTmiClientConnectionsPoolSize": 10, // create N authenticated tmi connections (irc transport only) "maxHermesConnections": 20,            // max amount of WS hermes connections to create "maxHermesTopicsPerConnection": 50,    // max amount of topics a single connection can be subscribed to "messagesFlushIntervalMs": 2500,       // how often to flush queued messages "maxMessagesPerChannelFlush": 150      // max amount of messages to flush per channel at once "bot": {
     "login": "",
     "id": "0"